Skip to content

 New Patients

-Therefore, we would ask you to contact your GP for advice on alternative treatments in the meantime.
+In the meantime, we would ask you to contact your GP for advice on alternative treatments.
 This is particularly important if you have already tried a tablet treatment such as alendronic acid (alendronate), and this did not agree with you.

 The Royal Osteoporosis Society provides a lot of information which you may find helpful https://theros.org.uk/